Roadmapping starter guide for product teams — with tips, templates, and example roadmaps

 Company leaders, teammates, and customers are counting on you.
 Share what you will deliver and when so everyone can follow through on the plan.

 You cannot achieve anything meaningful in a vacuum.
 Use your roadmap to align different teams, portfolios, or areas of the business so that everyone understands the vision and objectives.

 What are you working towards and why?
 By clarifying strategic goals and then linking work to that strategy, you ensure that the team is focused on the activities that bring you closer to your goals.

 Transparency is key.
 Share your plans to show direction, visualize timing, anticipate challenges, and drive conversations with teammates.

 Large or complex projects require collaboration between multiple groups within an organization.
 A roadmap can help you track dependencies and identify bottlenecks to ensure that you deliver on time.

 Roadmaps help you visualize and act on a strategic plan, showing the "why" behind the work.
 Your roadmap helps:

 Communicate company-wide goals and initiatives to internal teams

 Link department goals to business goals

-Share annual plans with external groups such as advisory boards and partners
+Share time-bound plans (monthly, quarterly, annual, etc.) with external groups such as advisory boards and partners

 Track organizational performance and report on KPIs